emjeepee/de-totesys-project-/terraform/README.md

 ## Modules
 The Terraform code includes two modules:
  - a root module <br>
- 		This provisions infrastructure that is not repeated (for example the code S3 bucket, which contains the zipped lambda handlers and the zipped layer) and calls the child module several times.
+ 		This provisions the following infrastructure as it is not repeated:
+		S3 bucket that contains the zipped lambda handlers and the zipped layer

  - a child module <br>
 		This provisions (in successive invocations) infrastructure that is repeated.
  <br><br><br>